-Warren G. Lichtenstein has served as our Chairman of the Board and Chief Executive Officer since July 15, 2009.
+Warren G. Lichtenstein has served as our Chairman of the Board since July 15, 2009.
+He served as our Chief Executive Officer from July 15, 2009 until February 26, 2013, at which time he became our Executive Chairman.
 He has served as Chairman of the Board of Handy & Harman Ltd. (formerly known as WHX Corporation) ("HNH"), a NASDAQ-listed, Delaware corporation in which the Company has a majority ownership interest, since July 2005.
 Mr. Lichtenstein is the Chairman and Chief Executive Officer of SPGS and has been associated with SPGS and its affiliates since 1990.
 He is a Co-Founder of Steel Partners Japan Strategic Fund (Offshore), L.P., a private investment partnership investing in Japan, and Steel Partners China Access I LP ("SPCA"), a private equity partnership investing in China.
 He also co-founded Steel Partners II, L.P. ("SPII"), a private investment partnership that is now a wholly-owned subsidiary of the Company, in 1993.
-Mr. Lichtenstein has served as a director of GenCorp Inc., a NYSElisted company, since March 2008.
+Mr. Lichtenstein has served as a director of GenCorp Inc., a NYSE-listed manufacturer of aerospace and defense products and systems with a real estate business segment, since March 2008.
 Mr. Lichtenstein also served as the Chairman of the Board, President and Chief Executive Officer of SP Acquisition Holdings, Inc. ("SPAH"), a company formed for the purpose of acquiring one or more businesses or assets, from February 2007 until October 2009.
-He has served as a director of SL Industries, Inc. ("SLI"), which is listed on NYSE Amex, since March 2010.
+He has served as a director of SL Industries, Inc. ("SLI"), a company that designs, manufactures and markets power electronics, motion control, power protection, power quality electromagnetic and specialized communication equipment that is listed on NYSE Amex, since March 2010.
 He previously served as a director (formerly Chairman of the Board) of SLI from January 2002 to May 2008 and served as Chief Executive Officer from February 2002 to August 2005.
-Mr. Lichtenstein has served as a director (currently Chairman of the Board) of Steel Excel, since October 2010.
+Mr. Lichtenstein has served as a director (currently Chairman of the Board) of Steel Excel, a company whose business currently consists of a sports-related segment and an oilfield services segment, since October 2010.
 He served as a director of our predecessor, WebFinancial, a consumer and commercial lender, from 1996 to June 2005, as Chairman and Chief Executive Officer from December 1997 to June 2005 and as President from December 1997 to December 2003.
+Since March 2013 he has served as Chairman of ModusLink Global Solutions, Inc ("ModusLink"), a NASDAQ company providing customized supply chain management services to the world's leading high technology companies.
 From May 2001 to November 2007, Mr. Lichtenstein served as a director (formerly Chairman of the Board) of United Industrial Corporation ("United Industrial"), a company principally focused on the design, production and support of defense systems, which was acquired by Textron Inc. He served as a director of KT&G Corporation, South Korea's largest tobacco company, from March 2006 to March 2008.
 Mr. Lichtenstein served as a director of the NASDAQ-listed Layne Christensen Company, a provider of products and services for the water, mineral, construction and energy markets, from January 2004 to October 2006.
 We believe Mr. Lichtenstein is qualified to serve as Chairman of the Board due to his expertise in corporate finance, record of success in managing private investment funds and his related service as a director of, and advisor to, a diverse group of public companies, including other companies having attributes similar to the Company.